 Andrew Thompson Orthopaedic Surgeon

-Andy is currently appointed as a Consultant Orthopaedic Surgeon at Whanganui Hospital and holds private clinics at 37 Dublin Street, Whanganui.
+Andrew is currently appointed as a Consultant Orthopaedic Surgeon at Whanganui Hospital and holds private clinics at 37 Dublin Street, Whanganui.

 Services.